aws-samples/serverless-patterns/eventbridge-schedule-ecs-cdk-go/README.md

 ## How it works

-An EventBridge Schedule is created that run a task in an Amazon ECS cluster every 15 minutes.
+An Amazon EventBridge Schedule is created that run a task in an Amazon ECS cluster every 15 minutes.
 Along with a schedule, the CDK stack creates VPC, ECS Cluster, Fargate Task Definition, Container Definition, an IAM role and policy for EventBridge scheduler to assume and run task in ECS cluster.

 ## Testing